Post-Install Configuration

 Project Settings > Service Accounts > Generate New Private Key

-and store resulting json file.
+, and store the resulting JSON file.

-The private key value has to be encoded as Base64, i.e. a *.p8
+The private key value has to be encoded as Base64, i.e., a *.p8

 file for APNs and a *.json